New Options Make It Possible for More People to Receive Heart Transplants

 Antibody Crossing Makes Heart Transplant an Option for More People

 The presence of certain antibodies -- such as anti-human leukocyte antigen (HLA) -- in the blood can increase the likelihood of organ rejection after transplant.
-Often, it makes the wait for a heart even longer, because a donor heart’s tissue has to be a good match for the transplant recipient’s antibodies.
+Often, it makes the wait for a heart even longer, because a donor heart’s tissue must be a good match for the transplant recipient’s antibodies.
 However, a “match” is not always black and white.
 In some cases, reactions between the recipient and the donor heart can be treated to prevent rejection.
 Duke cardiologists are developing more precise ways to measure antibodies, predict mismatch, and treat interactions.

 Multi-Organ Transplants